adriankUSA/radiateTPS/README.md

     pip install -r requirements.txt

-5. Whenever a new package is installed, run: pip freeze >> backend/requirements.txt
+5. Whenever a new package is installed, run: pip freeze >> backend/requirements.txt or
-    This one overrides it pip freeze > backend/requirements.txt
+    This one overwrites it pip freeze > backend/requirements.txt